weaviate/weaviate-io/docs/weaviate/index.md

 ## What is Weaviate?

+Weaviate is an open source vector search engine that stores both objects and vectors.
+This allows for combining vector search with structured filtering.

 **Weaviate in a nutshell**:

 * Weaviate is an open source vector search engine.
-* Weaviate allows you to store and retrieve data objects based on their semantic properties by indexing them with [vectors](./core-knowledge/vector-index-plugins.md).
+* Weaviate allows you to store and retrieve data objects based on their semantic properties by indexing them with [vectors](./architecture/vector-index-plugins.md).
 * Weaviate can be used stand-alone (aka _bring your vectors_) or with a variety of [modules](./modules/index.md) that can do the vectorization for you and extend the core capabilities.
 * Weaviate has a [GraphQL-API](./references/graphql/index.md) to access your data easily.
 * ​Weaviate ia fast (check our [open source benchmarks](./benchmarks/index.md)).